 The first chapter demonstrated the nature of Prince Arjuna’s sorrow on the battlefield.
 He was confused because he believed that he would be miserable irrespective of how he chose to act.
 At that point, he surrendered to Shri Krishna to guide him.

-In the second chapter, Shri Krishna gave the highest Knowledge about the Supreme Reality, explaining elaborately to Arjuna that his sorrow is because of delusion born out of ignorance of his true nature.
-Shri Krishna reveals that the Self in Arjuna (and every one of us) is the same as the Supreme Reality, Brahman, which is eternal, changeless, and limitless.
+In the second chapter, Shri Krishna gave the highest Knowledge about the Supreme Reality.
+He explained elaborately to Arjuna that his sorrow is because of delusion born out of ignorance of his true nature.
+Shri Krishna reveals that the Self in Arjuna (and all of us) is the same as the Supreme Reality.
+This Supreme Reality is Brahman, which is eternal, changeless, and limitless.
 Experiencing this Knowledge is the goal of spirituality.

-At the beginning of the third chapter, Arjuna is confused about why Krishna gave him the highest Knowledge but still insists that he perform his duties as per the doctrine of Karma Yoga.
-He is not encouraged to pursue the path of Knowledge (Jñana Yoga) to be a man of wisdom as portrayed by Shri Krishna.
+At the beginning of the third chapter, Arjuna is confused.
+Krishna gave him the highest Knowledge.
+Yet, he still insisted that Arjuna perform his duties as per the doctrine of Karma Yoga.
+He was not encouraged to pursue the path of Knowledge (Jnana Yoga) to be a man of wisdom.
 The initial confusion that Arjuna faced in the first chapter still remained.
 He was not sure about what action to undertake.
-Shri Krishna then explains how Karma Yoga is the means for purifying the mind so one can realize the Knowledge of Self through study, reflection, contemplation, and meditation.
+Shri Krishna then explains how Karma Yoga purifies the mind.
+This purification helps one realize the Knowledge of Self through study, reflection, contemplation, and meditation.

 The fourth chapter begins with an intent to invoke love and reverence in the heart of Arjuna towards Shri Krishna.
-It is difficult for a student to accept the ideas being presented by his teacher if there is no love and reverence.
-Shri Krishna already thought Arjuna was fit to receive this knowledge but wanted to remove lingering doubts in the student’s mind.
+A student finds it challenging to accept ideas from his teacher without love and reverence for the teacher.
+Shri Krishna already knew Arjuna was fit to receive this knowledge.
+So, he wanted to remove lingering doubts in the student’s mind.

 Chapter 4, Verse 1